-All social workers understand the important connection between civic participation and individual and community health, and include voter engagement as part of their professional practice.
+We believe that all social workers must come to understand and embrace the essential connection between civic participation and individual and community health, and work to integrate voter engagement with their professional practice.

 Why Voting is Social Work

-National Campaign: The Congressional Research Institute for Social Work and Policy (CRISP), Influencing Social Policy (ISP) and the Humphreys Institute for Political Social Work are leading a national campaign to mobilize social workers to register, educate, and get voters to the polls so their voices will be included in deciding the direction of the country.
-The Voting is Social Work Website launched in May.
-Multiple resources are available on the site for voter engagement.
+The Congressional Research Institute for Social Work and Policy (CRISP), Influencing Social Policy (ISP) and the Humphreys Institute for Political Social Work are leading a national campaign to mobilize social workers to integrate nonpartisan voter registration, education and education with social service delivery and social work in communities.